Amanda Morris

 Biography

+My research interests are fueled by a desire to better understand what makes for a conversation or interaction that feels “good” – one where people may feel seen, heard, connected, and embraced.
 Broadly speaking, I am interested in studying human connection and relationships.
 For example, what are the communicative factors and behaviors that lead to “good” or “bad” (and everything in between) conversational, interactional, and relational outcomes?
-I am also interested in the ways that technology and digital devices impact and shape our communicative behavior within interpersonal interactions and relationships.
+I am also interested in how emotions influence interactions, and vice versa.

 Degrees